 - Approved changes start to take effect at the beginning of the next school year

 This site provides information about current enrollment balancing activities, archives of past decisions and resources for understanding enrollment data and policies.
-Check the Latest News box on the left for updates each week from October – February.

 Many community members have not experienced major school enrollment changes first-hand.
 Enrollment Balancing Basics provides a starting point for those who wish to learn more about the policies, student data and other factors that are the foundation of this work.